honzastepancz/Getting-and-Cleaning-Data-Course-Project/README.md

 ---
 The script analyzes data from UCI HAR Dataset.
 The archive file needs to be extracted into the working directory.

-Desription of the used files in Dataset: features.txt - descriptions for features
+Desription of the files used in Dataset:
-X_train.txt - measurements of the features in train set y_train.txt - numbered activity for each measurement for train set X_test.txt - measurements of the features in test set y_test.txt - numbered activity for each measurement for test set subject_train.txt - subject for each measurement for train set subject_test.txt - subject for each measurement for test set
+* features.txt - descriptions for features
+* X_train.txt - measurements of the features in train set
+* y_train.txt - numbered activity for each measurement for train set
+* X_test.txt - measurements of the features in test set
+* y_test.txt - numbered activity for each measurement for test set
+* subject_train.txt - subject for each measurement for train set
+* subject_test.txt - subject for each measurement for test set

 How this script works: